Hello, we're the Left Book Club

 - Build the clubs around our books and other great progressive texts

-- Develop original digital content around our books' themes:
+- Develop original digital content around our books' themes for our website:

 - Author and other interviews, debates, short articles from many contributors, recorded talks and other video, newsletters, podcasts, book club reports